AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 - Proper migration management
 - Data seeding for testing and demonstration
 - Connection string configuration

+This evolution demonstrates the importance of proper database integration in modern applications, as emphasized by Fowler (2018).

 ### 4.3 Refactoring for Design Patterns